Kuči (tribe): Ottoman

 In a 1582/83 defter (Ottoman tax registry), the Kuči nahiya had 13 villages, belonging to the Sanjak of Scutari.
-In the villages of the nahiya, names were majority Slavic, although Albanian were very common as well.
-This period marks the time where Albanian toponymy begins to be either translated into Slavic or acquire Slavic suffixes like in the village of Bardhani that begins to appears as Bardič.
-Administratively, the Kuči, Bratonožići and part of Plava were under the soldiers of Medun and its spahi, but the commander was not named.
+Anthroponymy in the region was mixed.
+In the settlements of Bankeq, Bytadosa, Bardić, Lazarniči, and Lješovići, mixed Albanian-Slavic anthroponyms now predominated over typical Albanian personal names, borne by a minority of household heads.
+However, in the villages of Petrovići, Koći, and Brokina half of household heads bore typical Albanian anthroponyms, the other half bearing mixed Albanian-Slavic names.
+In contrast, typical Slavic anthroponymy dominated in Pavlovići and Radona.
+This period marks the time where Albanian toponymy begins to be either translated into Slavic or acquire Slavic suffixes like in the village of Bardhani that begins to appears as Bardić, and in Llazorçi which appears as Lazarniči.
+Administratively, the Kuči, Bratonožići and part of Plav were under the soldiers of Medun and its spahi, but the commander was not named.
 They were also subject to taxation, despite having some autonomy.